tbensky/npct/README.md

 <p align="center"><img src=https://github.com/tbensky/npct/blob/master/pics/new_cases01.png width=500></p>

 I wanted to focus some quarantine stress/energy and do something (anything) to help.
-I took [this course](https://www.coursera.org/learn/covid-19-contact-tracing?edocomorp=covid-19-contact-tracing), and I mixed it all with my solid knowledge of microcontrollers, the C language, and being be able to figure out APIs.
+I took [this course](https://www.coursera.org/learn/covid-19-contact-tracing?edocomorp=covid-19-contact-tracing), and mixed it all with my solid knowledge of microcontrollers, the C language, and being be able to figure out APIs.
 So I developed this open-source, hardware contract tracer token project.
-(I know...I know...likely this project won't help at all, but here it is anyway.)
+(I know...I know...likely this project won't help at all, but here it is anyway.
+Contact me (email on Github home) if you'd like to talk about it.)

 ## Contact Tracing